MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamPrimaryChannelMessageReply.md

 # New-MgTeamPrimaryChannelMessageReply

 ## SYNOPSIS
-Create a new reply to a chatMessage in a specified channel.
+Send a new reply to a chatMessage in a specified channel.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaTeamPrimaryChannelMessageReply](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaTeamPrimaryChannelMessageReply?view=graph-powershell-beta)

 ## SYNTAX